 Not exactly.
 There is no feature or bug in Vanguard which raises CPU or GPU temperatures.
 Where players are reporting overheating problems, such as in this Reddit post, it's because Vanguard automatically blocked software they were using to control their cooling setup or processor speeds.

-In all likelihood, you don't have to worry about this, because most people do not have PCs which will dramatically overheat unless they are running temperature monitoring/fan control software or underclocking their GPU.
+In all likelihood, you don't have to worry about this, because Vanguard now blocks fewer programs, and because most people do not have PCs which will dramatically overheat unless they are running temperature monitoring/fan control software or underclocking their GPU.
 If you do have a tenuous cooling situation and rely on Windows software to keep your PC from melting, check and make sure that Vanguard hasn't blocked that software the first time you reboot after installing it.

 Shouldn't Vanguard tell you if it blocked something important like a temperature monitoring program?